Dyluan/Dyluan/README.md

 - HTML/ CSS

 ### [Todo List](https://github.com/Dyluan/Todo-list)
-A simple todo list using a React for the front and a .NET API for the back.
+A simple todo list using React for the front and a .NET API for the back.
 Technologies used :
 - React
 - .NET